jquad-group/pipeline-trigger-operator/README.md

     name: build-and-push-pipeline
     # Your kubernetes service account name
     serviceAccountName: build-bot
-    # Max number of executed pipelines that should remain on the cluster
-    maxHistory: 5
-    # Number of retries to execute a pipeline
-    maxFailedRetries: 3
     # The workspace for the tekton pipeline
     workspace:
       name: workspace